| Title: | Utilities for Working with R's Operators |

 The operator is first checked against all operators that have been

-command.
+registered with the setOperator command.
 If there is a match,

 its type is returned.
-If no matching operator is found, op
+If no matching operator is found, op is matched

 against unregistered operators that have been defined with the

--syntax.
+%any%-syntax.
 If a match is found, UNREGISTERED is returned.

-The list of operators are maintained in .Options\$operators
+The list of operators are maintained in .Options\$operators and be

-altered suing the setOperator
+altered suing the setOperator command.

-A character
+A character value.

 For registered operators, the registered type is returned.
 For Base R

-operators, the types come from Syntax
+operators, the types come from Syntax.

-For operators defined with the %any%
+For operators defined with the %any%-syntax but, not registered using

-, "UNREGISTERED" is returned.
+setOperator, "UNREGISTERED" is returned.

 NULL is returned otherwise.